jamesswartwood/jamesswartwood.github.io/pole-detection.md

 ### Author

-Updated 06/02/2022 - [James Swartwood](https://www.linkedin.com/in/jamesswartwood/) is a third-year student at the Paul G. Allen School of Computer Science and Engineering at the University of Washington.
-He aspires to become a computer vision developer and machine learning engineer.
+[James Swartwood](https://www.linkedin.com/in/jamesswartwood/) is a third-year student at the Paul G. Allen School of Computer Science and Engineering at the University of Washington.
+He aspires to become a computer vision developer and machine learning engineer. *- Last Updated 06/02/2022*

 ### Acknowledgements